sgenduso/react-curriculum/08-assessment-react-todo.md

 ## Getting started

 You've made it to the end of this unit, congratulations!
 Your assignment is to build a Todo App in React using everything you have learned so far!

 ## Requirements

-* You should be able to create Todos
+* A user should be able to create Todos
-* You should be able to delete Todos
+* A user should be able to delete individual Todos
-* You should be able to edit todos
+* A user should be able to edit individual todos

 ## Here is an example